Tommy Fleetwood: Professional career

 Fleetwood made his professional début at the 2010 Czech Open on the European Tour, where he made the cut and finished tied for 67th.
-In September 2011 he claimed his first Challenge Tour win at the Kazakhstan Open, which secured his place on the European Tour for 2012.
+In September 2011, he claimed his first Challenge Tour win at the Kazakhstan Open, which secured his place on the European Tour for 2012.
+He was the 2011 Challenge Tour Rankings winner at the conclusion of the season.

 In August 2013, Fleetwood won his maiden title on the European Tour at the Johnnie Walker Championship at Gleneagles.
 He won in a three-man sudden death playoff, after a birdie on the first extra hole to see off Stephen Gallacher and Ricardo González.

 On 22 May 2015, Fleetwood scored an albatross on the par-5 4th hole at the Wentworth Club during the second round of the BMW PGA Championship.

 In January 2017, Fleetwood won his second European Tour event, the Abu Dhabi HSBC Golf Championship, by one stroke over Dustin Johnson and Pablo Larrazábal after a final round 67.
 In March, Fleetwood was runner-up in the WGC-Mexico Championship, a shot behind Johnson.
 In April, he lost in a sudden-death playoff at the Shenzhen International to Bernd Wiesberger, at the first extra hole.
 Fleetwood had come from eight strokes behind on the final day with a stunning round of 63 to set the clubhouse lead.
 In the playoff, Fleetwood found the green in two, but Wiesberger from trouble fired an approach to within five feet and holed the birdie putt for the victory.
 In June, Fleetwood finished fourth in the U.S. Open, while in July, he won the Open de France, beating Peter Uihlein by a stroke, after a bogey-free final round 66.
 He moved from 99th in the World Rankings at the start of the year into the world top-20.
 In November 2017, Fleetwood won the European Tour season-long Race to Dubai and won $1,250,000 from the bonus pool.

 Fleetwood won the Abu Dhabi HSBC Championship by two strokes from Ross Fisher to begin the 2018 season.
 He had a final round of 65, with six birdies in the last nine holes.

 Fleetwood is the sixth golfer to shoot a 63 in U.S. Open history, tying the championship's single round scoring record.
 He did this in the fourth round of the 2018 U.S. Open on 17 June at the Shinnecock Hills Golf Club in Southampton, New York.
 He finished one stroke behind the winner Brooks Koepka.